brobertson/Cariboo/README.md

 <i>ODD TOC TITLES:</i>

 In some of the Tables of Contents, the listed titles are slightly longer and look peculiar.
-Someone with knowledge for the texts may be able to recognize if these are intended or simple a bug that needs to be addressed.
+Someone with knowledge for the texts may be able to recognize if these are intended or simply a bug that needs to be addressed.

 <i>'MACHINE READABLE TEXT':</i>